Estia-1a/projetGenieInfo_public/.github/ISSUE_TEMPLATE/feature_request.md

 **Describe tips for implementing feature**
 Advises, tips: library to use, functions to reuse, ...

-**Additional context**
+**Additional information**
-Add any other context or screenshots about the feature request here.
+Add any other information or screenshots about the feature here.